HenrikBechmann/react-infinite-grid-scroller/README.md

 ~~~
 Then assign your function to `functions.reportReferenceIndex`.

 The reference `index` is the calculated item index (0-based) at the top left of the viewport.
 The `reason` can be 'scrolling' or 'setCradleContent'.
 The `cradlestate` for scrolling can be 'ready' (normal) or 'repositioning' for rapid repositioning.
 For 'setCradleContent' `cradlestate` is the triggered state that causes a reset of the cradle's contents.
-The triggering state in this case can be 'setup', 'resize', 'pivot', 'reload' or 'reposition'.
+The triggering state can be 'setup', 'resize', 'pivot', 'reload' or 'reposition'.
 Note that `reportReferenceIndex` returns a *firehose* of data with scrolling.

 Here are details about the functions: